sai-147/S2_T12/README.md

 <details>
   <summary>Detail</summary>

+**Description**
+There are 7 inputs in decimal numbers along with candidate, clear, clock, load, store, and enable switches.
+We take input from a number of candidates ranging from 1 to 7 (using switches D1 to D7) by applying the candidate switch and storing it in a register using the store button.
+We put the number of candidates into the down counter using the load and clock switches.
+We simultaneously calculate the tokens based on the counter value.

+Disable the candidate switch and take inputs for score calculation using switches D1 to D4 for each candidate and store them in the corresponding register-based token generated.
+After calculating and storing the scores of each candidate, we send the values of registers to the comparator (using the Bitonic sorting algorithm).
+The top 3 candidates with the highest scores are selected; if there are ties, priority is given to the lesser value of the token, and their token values are displayed in order.

+---

 The following components were used in the design:

 - **Switches (D1 to D7)**: These switches are used to take input from candidates.
 The score switches (D1 to D4) are particularly used for score calculation.